 Jennifer is an environmentalist from Ohio.
 She is passionate about advocating for the planet and wildlife through gardening and education.

 A pollinator garden is simply a garden that features many plants preferred by pollinator species, such as bees, butterflies, and hummingbirds.
 Of all the food that humans (and all other creatures) rely on to survive, 80% requires pollination by insects or other animals.
-Due to human influence in causing climate change, habitat loss, and pollution, pollinator species populations have been rapidly declining in recent years.
+Due to human influence in causing climate change, habitat loss, and pollution, the populations of pollinator species have been rapidly declining in recent years.

 By planting a pollinator garden in your own backyard, you can help to do your part in restoring populations of these important species.
 By planting native pollinator-friendly plants, you help to feed and restore habitat for these creatures that we rely on for our own survival.